niranjan-aware/WCE_verification-portal/README.md

 By using this Schema add the clg data on database
 For further use
 **GO TO BROWSER AND RUN IT ON LOCAL PORT 3000
-AND USE IT AS PER THE PROJECT EXPLAINTIN AND FOR THIS VIDEO IS ALSO PROVIDED
+AND USE IT AS PER THE PROJECT EXPLAINTION AND FOR THIS VIDEO IS ALSO PROVIDED

  ASUMMED COLLEGE DUMMY  DATABASE img==>